rajvirtual/chatgpt-vscode-csharp/README.md

-**Note From Author**: I created this extension as a fun side project and its work in progress.
+**Note From Author**: I created this extension as a fun weekend side project and its work in progress.
 As this is my first VS Code extension and a newbie to AI, there is much room for improvement.
-Hoping to add more features/improvements to this extension.
+Hoping to find more free time during weekends to add more features/improvements to this extension.

 **Configuring the extension**